tsgates/arch-wiki-markdown/wiki/Router.md

 to avoid confusion about which interface is which.

 -   intern0: the network card connected to the LAN.
-On an actual computer it will probably have the name eth0, eth1, etc.
+On an actual computer it will probably have the name enp2s0, enp1s1, etc.
 -   extern1: the network card connected to the external network (or WAN).
-It will probably have the name eth0, eth1, etc.
+It will probably have the name enp2s0, enp1s1, etc.

 Installation
 ------------

-Note: For a full installation guide, see the Official Arch Linux Install Guide.
+Note: For a full installation guide, see the Installation guide.

 A fresh install of Arch Linux is the easiest to start from, as no configuration changes have been made and there is a minimal amount of